Textiles (art)

 QUALIFICATIONS NEEDED TO START THE COURSE

-6+ in art or DT textiles - textiles portfolio may be possible
+6+ in Art or in DT textiles.
+A portfolio of relevant work may be considered

 IS THIS COURSE FOR YOU?

-Textile design is a versatile discipline that involves the creation, selection, manipulation and application of a range of materials and processes in order to produce fabrics for different purposes.
-Textile designers are expected to work in a multi-disciplinary way to create ideas, concepts, materials and techniques for different applications; for example, in fashion and clothing, there are specialised areas such as lingerie, nightwear, sportswear, accessories or innovative clothing for theatre or film production.
+Textile design is a versatile discipline that involves the creation, selection, manipulation, and application of a range of materials and processes in order to produce fabrics for different purposes.
+Textile designers are expected to work in a multi-disciplinary way to develop ideas, concepts, materials, and techniques for diverse creative applications, including fashion, clothing, and contemporary art practice.

 YEAR 12 AND 13 COURSE SPECIFICATION

-After reviewing their strengths and areas of interest students will be further encouraged towards independent and creative learning through the development of a major project.
-The may project takes place from May of Y12 until February of Y13.
-During this project, students will carry out in depth research linked to a theme of their choice, developing practical ideas and test pieces, carrying out market research and product analysis and producing a final practical response.
-Alongside their practical studies is a written investigation of 1000-3000 words.
+After reviewing their strengths and areas of interest, students are encouraged to move towards independent and creative learning through the development of a personal project.
+The personal project takes place from May of Year 12 until February of Year 13.
+During this project, students carry out in-depth research linked to a theme of their choice, developing practical ideas and test pieces, conducting market research and product analysis, and producing a final practical outcome.
+Alongside their practical studies, students complete a written investigation of 1,500–2,500 words.

-From February of Y13 students undertake the Externally Set Assignment developing an independent project based on a theme set by the exam board.
+From February of Year 13, students undertake the Externally Set Assignment, developing an independent project based on a theme set by the exam board.

 LEARNING AND SKILLS